-Accordingly, anyone requiring an individualized workplace emergency response plan is asked to complete the individualized Emergency Response Plan Consent Form from the Director of Human Resources or his designate.
+Accordingly, anyone requiring an individualized workplace emergency response plan is asked to complete the individualized Emergency Response Plan Consent Form from the Human Resources Manager or their designate.

 Once the completed documentation is received, DTL will develop an individualized workplace response plan.